zenorocha/browser-diet/src/documents/jquery/en/latest-version.html.md

 But be careful!
 We should avoid referencing the file like we've just done as this can create problems in the future as newer versions are automatically served to that URL.

-Instead, link to the latest version of jQuery that you need specificically.
+Instead, link to the latest version of jQuery that you need specifically.

 ```html
 <script src="http://code.jquery.com/jquery-1.9.1.min.js"></script>